mattvenn/piffin/lesson_plans/lesson-5.md

 Most students:

-* Understand that analyis of the problem first makes it easier to turn into code later.
+* Understand that analysis of the problem first makes it easier to turn into code later.

 Some students: